Adelaide Arcade: Adelaide Arcade

 Inside, the ceiling featured wide cornices constructed of moulded galvanized iron, and the upper cornices being surmounted by a deep cove finished with panelled soffit, returning down the cove and across the ceiling, which is broken up into a series of deeply recessed panelled bays, glazed with diapered and coloured glass.
 Additional sunlight was supplied by circular bullseye lights in alternate bays of the cove.
 Special attention was devoted to the lighting and ventilation, the latter provided by air tunnels and shafts connected with the towers.

 Lighting at night was provided by sixteen Siemens arc lamps, each fitting having six carbon electrodes requiring replacement after 18 hours' service, the large glass globular fittings being suspended by a cables with pulleys to facilitate lowering for maintenance.
 Three-phase power for the lights was provided by a pair of Siemens alternators, belt driven from an Otto Crossley gas engine with a pair of one-ton flywheels.
 This equipment was housed in a separate engine room on the ground floor.
 This was only four years after the historic implementation of a similar system in Godalming.
 Gas lamps by Strode & Co. of London were provided external to each shop for illumination in the event of generator failure, or for decorative purposes.

 Three fountains were erected in the promenade, and an underground tea-room was provided, as well as toilet facilities more than adequate for the expected large clientele.

 Colonial material was used as far as possible, external walls being entirely of local bricks (2 million in total from the Metropolitan Brick Company, owned by Wendt) and faced with Portland cement.

 The contract, for somewhat over £30,000, was signed on 29 April 1885. and the foundation stone laid by Mayor Bundey on 6 May 1885.
 Shareholders in addition to directors Solomon, Wendt, Cohen, Gay and Berens were Robert Carr Castle and Hermann Carl Koeppen Wendt.

 Defying the sceptics, the building was opened on Saturday 12 December 1885 by the Governor Sir William Robinson.
 It would have been completed by the promised date of 1 December but for late delivery of some imported items.
 The quantity of glass involved was prodigious: 50,000 sqft, of which more than 30,000 sqft was polished plate glass.

-The Arcade was built at a time of an economic downturn, and great difficulty was had in attracting paying tenants.
+The Arcade was built at a time of an economic downturn, and it was very difficult to attract paying tenants.
 A year's rent holiday was offered to suitable clients.
 Return on capital was so low that one-by-one the various subscribers relinquished their shares to Wendt, who by 1906 was the sole owner.

 Other accounts have the company going into liquidation and the assets being purchased by Wendt from the liquidator.